rusch-emma/polychrom-workflow/README.md

   * `script`: Python script for running the Polychrom simulation.
 See the [Polychrom documentation](https://polychrom.readthedocs.io/en/latest/) for how to set up simulations.
 Scripts should take all arguments provided by the `parameter` directives in `config.yaml` as CLI arguments.
 This can be automated, e.g. see [Python Fire](https://github.com/google/python-fire) and `examples` for an example use case.
   * `out_dir`: Directory for storing the simulation result files.
 Results will be stored here in directories with names generated from a combination of used parameter values and
   * `replicates`: The number of replicate simulations per parameter combination to run.
+  * one of:
     * `parameters`: A list of parameters with a list of values each.
 Simulations will be run for each combination of parameter values.
+    * `parameters_file`: Path to a tab-separated file containing the parameter space to run simulations for, with rows corresponding to parameter combinations.
+If provided `parameters` will be ignored.

 ### Adding additional rules